Azzc0/TWRA/docs/Data-compression-plan.md

 - Duplicated data (like source strings) consumes unnecessary memory

 ## Solution: Huffman Compression
-We will implement Huffman compression using the LibCompressVanilla library (https://github.com/tdymel/LibCompressVanilla).
+We will implement Huffman compression using the LibCompress library.
 This will significantly reduce the data size being transmitted across the addon channel.

 ### Why Huffman Compression?
 1. Well-suited for text data with repeating patterns (player names, class names, etc.)
-2. Provided by LibCompressVanilla which is compatible with WoW Vanilla/Classic
+2. Provided by LibCompress which is compatible with WoW Vanilla/Classic
-3. Simpler implementation than combining multiple compression algorithms
+3. Testing showed better compression ratio than other methods for our specific data

 ## Implementation Plan

 ### 1. Library Integration
-- Embed the LibCompressVanilla library in the addon
+- LibCompress library is already embedded in the addon
-- No dependency management required for users
+- Using TableToString + Huffman compression which showed the best results in testing

 ### 2. Data Workflow
-We'll maintain most of the current workflow with these key changes:

-#### Import Process (unchanged)
+#### Manual Import Flow (Base64 String)
-- Continue using Base64 encoding for the initial import from Google Sheets
+1. User copies a Base64 string from Google Sheets into the addon
+2. `ImportString()` function processes this Base64 string:
+   - Base64 decoding (unchanged)
+   - Parse into table format (unchanged)
+   - Clean up data (unchanged)
+   - Store uncompressed data in `TWRA_SavedVariables.assignments` (unchanged)
+   - **Don't store original source string**
-- Process the data normally (expand abbreviations, handle special rows, etc.)
+   - **Immediately compress the clean data using `CompressAssignmentsData()`**

-#### Compression Step (new)
-After processing imported data, add a compression step:

-1. Create a table with the following fields to be compressed:
-   - TWRA_SavedVariables.assignments.currentSectionName
-   - TWRA_SavedVariables.assignments.isExample
-   - TWRA_SavedVariables.assignments.version
-   - TWRA_SavedVariables.assignments.timestamp
+   - Create client-specific data
+   - **Store compressed version in `TWRA_SavedVariables.assignments.compressed`**
+3. UI displays the imported data (unchanged)

+#### Sync Import Flow
+1. User receives a sync message from another raid member
+2. `HandleDataResponseCommand()` processes this message:
+   - Process received data as compressed data
+   - Pass directly to `ProcessCompressedData()`
-   - TWRA_SavedVariables.assignments.currentSection
+   - Decompress using `DecompressAssignmentsData()`
+   - Save decompressed data with `SaveAssignments()`
+   - **Store compressed version in `TWRA_SavedVariables.assignments.compressed`**
-   - TWRA_SavedVariables.assignments.data
+   - Create client-specific data

-2. Remove fields that shouldn't be synced:
-   - TWRA_SavedVariables.assignments.source (don't store the source string at all)
-   - TWRA_SavedVariables.assignments.data[section index].Section Player Info (client-specific)

-3. Compress the table using LibCompressVanilla's Huffman encoder

-#### Sync Process
+#### Sending Data in Sync
+1. When sending assignments:
-- Instead of sending the raw data, send the compressed data
+   - Always use compressed data from `GetStoredCompressedData()`
-- When receiving, decompress before processing
-- Rebuild Section Player Info on the recipient's side
+   - Use "COMP:" prefix to indicate compressed data in messages

 ### 3. Technical Changes Required

-#### Data Storage
+#### Data Storage Changes
-- Remove source string storage to save memory
+- Remove source string storage completely to save memory
-- Store compressed data for sync operations
+- Store compressed data for sync operations and reuse

-#### New Functions
+#### New Functions (Implemented)
 1. `CompressAssignmentsData()` - Takes the processed assignment data and compresses it
 2. `DecompressAssignmentsData()` - Takes compressed data and restores it to usable format
 3. `PrepareDataForSync()` - Strips out client-specific data and prepares for compression
+4. `StoreCompressedData()` - Stores compressed data for reuse
+5. `GetStoredCompressedData()` - Retrieves or generates compressed data

 #### Modified Functions
 1. Update `ProcessReceivedData()` to handle compressed data
 2. Update `SendDataResponse()` to send compressed data
 3. Update data import to stop storing source strings
+4. Update `SaveAssignments()` to compress data after saving

-### 4. Compatibility Considerations
+### 4. Key Implementation Benefits

-- The change will be backward incompatible - older versions won't be able to receive data from newer versions
-- Consider adding a version check in the sync protocol
+1. **Memory Usage**: Don't store uncompressed source strings at all
+2. **Single Compression**: Compress data once after import and store for future use
+3. **Efficient Sync**: Always send compressed data for sync operations
+4. **Detach Player-specific Info**: Create client-specific player info after decompression, ensuring a universal source of truth for assignments
+5. **Simplified Processing**: Streamline the decompression process for sync

-## Performance Expectations
+## Performance Results
-- Estimated 40-60% reduction in data size
+- Testing showed a compression ratio of approximately 50-60% for typical raid data
+- Memory usage expected to decrease by removing unneeded source strings
-- Significantly reduced lag when receiving synced data
+- Reduced lag during sync operations due to smaller data transfers
-- Slight increase in CPU usage during compression/decompression (but overall net improvement)

-## Risks and Mitigations
-- **Risk**: Compression/decompression errors
-  - **Mitigation**: Robust error handling and fallback mechanisms

-- **Risk**: Compatibility issues
-  - **Mitigation**: Clear version communication and graceful degradation

 ## Implementation Phases

-1. **Phase 1**: Embed LibCompressVanilla and create compression/decompression functions
+1. **Phase 1**: ✅ Basic compression/decompression functions using TableToString + Huffman
-2. **Phase 2**: Modify sync process to use compressed data
+2. **Phase 2**: ✅ Modified sync process to use compressed data
-3. **Phase 3**: Testing and optimization
+3. **Phase 3**: Testing with various raid compositions and sizes
-4. **Phase 4**: Release and monitoring
+4. **Phase 4**: Final integration and documentation

 ## Future Considerations
 - Monitor performance and consider additional optimizations if needed
-- Explore custom Huffman dictionaries optimized for raid assignment data
+- Consider experimenting with different compression settings for special cases